mia-platform/mlp/docs/10_overview.md

 	with all the files and patches found
 - `interpolate`: will run through all the files passed and run through a templating function for render the final manifests
-- `kustomize`: is the same command of `kustomize build` and can be used if you project is using the kustomize structure to render the resources to pass to the `interpolate` command
+- `kustomize`: is the same command of `kustomize build` and can be used if your project is using the kustomize structure to render the resources to pass to the `interpolate` command.
+It supports Helm chart inflation via the `--enable-helm` flag, along with `--helm-command`, `--helm-api-versions`, `--helm-kube-version`, and `--load-restrictor` options

 For more information about the various options available to the various commands you can always run `mlp <command> --help` to see the helpers.